Rising (Rainbow album): Writing, composition and style

-Dio penned all the lyrics, indulging his fascination with fantasy and ancient history.
+Dio penned all the lyrics, indulging his fascination with fantasy and history.
 "Tarot Woman", at Blackmore’s request, depicts a fortune-teller; "Run with the Wolf" explores werewolf lore; while "Stargazer" and "A Light in the Black" form an epic tale about the downfall of a wizard and the liberation of his slaves in ancient Egypt.
-More grounded were the love song "Do You Close Your Eyes" and "Starstruck", about a persistent female fan who had stalked Blackmore.
+More grounded tracks included the love song "Do You Close Your Eyes" and "Starstruck", which depicts a persistent female fan stalking Blackmore.

 Rising features no ballads, instead offering fast, heavy tracks, powered by Powell's drumming, Carey's sweeping keyboards, and Dio's "ferocious" vocal delivery.
 Critics praised Blackmore’s guitar work as some of his finest, noting how successfully he fused classical influences with hard rock in a band that was both dynamic and cohesive.
-Carey later called this line-up a "hard rock progressive blues band" and reviewers described the sound as spanning hard rock to early heavy metal.
-Ian Christe in his book Sound of the Beast even listed Rainbow among proto-metal pioneers who shaped the next generation of musicians, while modern critics highlight Rising as a blueprint for the power metal subgenre, with its rapid tempos, classical flourishes and mythic themes.
+Carey later called this lineup a "hard rock progressive blues band" and reviewers described the sound as spanning hard rock to early heavy metal.
+Ian Christe in his book Sound of the Beast listed Rainbow among the proto-metal pioneers who shaped the next generation of musicians, while other critics highlight Rising as a blueprint for the power metal subgenre, with its rapid tempos, classical flourishes and mythic themes.